What is IDA Foundation?

 As a wholesaler licensed by the Dutch Ministry of Health, IDA Foundation must comply with EU-Good Distribution Practice (GDP) guidelines.
 Following these guidelines, we only distribute medicines to individuals or organisations in possession of wholesale distribution authorisation, or those who are authorised to supply medicines to the public.

 If you or your organisation meet this requirement, please fill out this form to register as a customer of IDA.
 Only registered customers are allowed to place orders with IDA.
 If you are interested in browsing our product catalogue before registering, please see the Product Indicator.

 How many products are supplied by IDA Foundation?

 IDA's product range includes more than 3,000 medicines and medical supplies.
-More than 300 products are available from stock in Tilburg; these represent our most frequently requested products and products as mentioned on WHO's EML.
+More than 300 products are available from stock in Dubai; these represent our most frequently requested products and products as mentioned on WHO's EML.
 Specialised products include HIV- and TB-related items, emergency health kits, oncology treatments, and medicines for neglected tropical diseases.